trueheart78/book-notes/seven-db-in-seven-weeks/ch2-postgres-sql.md

 ## Battle Hardened

-ALl the plugins you could want, transaction support, stored procedures, and cross-platform.
+All the plugins you could want, transaction support, stored procedures, and cross-platform.
 Unicode support, sequences, table inheritance, and subselects.
 One of the most ANSI SQL-compliant relational dbs on the market.
 Fast, reliable, supports large data, and is used in projects like Skype, US FAA, and France's CNAF.